Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/settings-and-properties-related-to-the-water-system.md

 <b>Script Interactions <a name="scriptinteractions"></a></b>
 </td>
 <td>
 Enable to have the ability to query the water surface position and current direction from the simulation.
-See <a href="water-scripting-in-the-water-system.md">Scripting in the water system</a> for more information.
+Refer to <a href="water-scripting-in-the-water-system.md">Scripting in the water system</a> for more information.
 </td>
 </tr>